Budd Davisson Named To EAA Homebuilders Hall Of Fame

 • Budd Davisson will be inducted into the EAA Homebuilders Hall of Fame on November 10th.

-• He is renowned for his extensive writings on homebuilt aircraft, aerobatic flight, and aviation safety, having penned over 4,000 articles, nearly 400 of which were published in EAA publications.
+• He is celebrated for his extensive writings (over 4,000 articles) on homebuilt aircraft, aerobatic flight, and aviation safety, with nearly 400 published in EAA publications.

-• Davisson has a long history with EAA, attending every fly-in since 1966 and regularly presenting at AirVenture since the 1990s.
+• Davisson has a long history with EAA, attending every fly-in since 1966 and giving daily presentations at AirVenture, alongside his 10,500+ flight hours and experience flying hundreds of aircraft.

 See a mistake?
 Contact us.